Xqhare/urd/README.md

 ## Install
+I do not guarantee that any released binary will work on your device.

 ### Linux
 Build from source, or download the binary from the latest [release](https://github.com/xqhare/urd/releases).
 (If I can be arsed to do it)